 School Nurse, Fifth Avenue; Chair, Health and Wellness

-Barbara Bode is in her sixteenth year at Marymount School.
+Barbara Bode is in her seventeenth year at Marymount School.
 Currently she is the Chair of the Health and Wellness Department and is a nurse covering the Fifth Avenue Campus.
-In addition to seeing ailing children, she also teaches Class X Health.
 Mrs. Bode graduated from Skidmore College with a B.S. in Nursing and earned her master’s degree in Maternal Child Nursing from the University of Washington.
 In her free time, she enjoys spending time with her adult children Anne and Thomas (both teachers!) and biking with her husband in New York and beyond.

 Dr. Kathy Cosgrove is the Psychologist for the Upper Middle and Upper Schools.
 She graduated from the College of the Holy Cross with a B.A. in Sociology and from Fordham University with a Ph.D. in Counseling Psychology.
 In her role as School Psychologist, Dr. Cosgrove provides counseling, teaches Class XI guidance, runs the Upper School mentor program and the parent education program, consults with parents and faculty, and collaborates on Health and Wellness initiatives for the school community.
 She is also an alumna of Marymount School.